MeloMellow/folder-sprite/readme.md

 A string containing the path where the sprite images are located.

-Every image inside the `folder_path` directory will be considered a base image for the sprite, which means that it will always appear when the sprite is shown.
+Every image inside the `folder_path` directory will be considered a **base image** for the sprite, which means that it will always appear when the sprite is shown.

-Every folder inside the `folder_path` directory will be considered an image group.
-An image group can become an attribute group when defined by the user.
+Every folder inside the `folder_path` directory will be considered an **image group**.
+An image group can become an **attribute group** when defined by the user.

 ```python
 image clara = FolderSprite("images/clara") # defining clara sprite